-The pre-specified measures are age appropriate instruments that have been used widely in evaluations of literacy abilities in younger children, have been normed on large samples and all display satisfactory reliability.
+The pre-specified measures are age appropriate instruments that have been used widely in evaluations of literacy abilities in younger children, and have been normed on large samples.
+All display satisfactory reliability.
+The British Picture Vocabulary Scale (BPVS) provides a standardised pre-test score.

-The British Picture Vocabulary Scale (BPVS) will provide a standardised pre-test score and as no reading or verbal response is required it is deemed suitable for children for whom English is an Additional Language.
 This will provide a baseline measure in the analysis of post-test outcomes.